 There are 2 trails you can take here, the first being the Coastal Loop boardwalk, complete with pontoons and shelters.
 Hang around to catch low-flying planes heading towards Changi Airport, or marvel at the vast expanse of the sea with faraway mountains peeking from the horizon.

-The Mangrove Loop takes you on a more intimate journey with nature where you can spot wildlife like large mudskippers and crabs in close proximity.
+The Mangrove Loop takes you on a more intimate journey with nature where you can be close to different flora and fauna.
+Spot wildlife like large mudskippers and crabs in close proximity.
 After experiencing everything up close, head up the loop’s 7-storey high Jejawi Tower, which takes you above the canopy for a bird’s eye view of the entire area.

 Also consider a Chek Jawa Wetlands Tour with Seafood Lunch deal.